For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 About this dish

-Most of the ingredients should be easy to buy but may struggle to find grana padano.
-You can also use parmesan or no cheese at all.
+Most of the ingredients should be easy to buy, but if you struggle to find grana padano you can also use parmesan or no cheese at all.

 Overall, it's one of the healthiest and cheapest pasta dishes on our list – ideal for a post-library dinner or a pre-night-out meal (or both).